cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/environment-variable.html.md

 |jdbcUrl|The JDBC URL for the database connection; appears in the "credentials" object for a cleardb instance. |

-The example below contains the parsed JSON for the VCAP_SERVICE variable for a bound instance of each service type available in the Cloud Foundry Services Marketplace.
+The example below contains the parsed JSON for the VCAP_SERVICE variable for a bound instance of several services available in the [Pivotal Web Services](http://run.pivotal.io) Marketplace.

 ~~~
 VCAP_SERVICES=